 Actually the documentation for that namespace is lacking.
 The clang namespace uses the low-level api: https://cnuernber.github.io/dtype-next/tech.v3.datatype.ffi.clang.html

 Just added https://lucywang000.github.io/clj-statecharts/docs/parallel-states/ (a.k.a concurrent states) support to https://github.com/lucywang000/clj-statecharts, the State Machine and StateCharts for Clojure(Script).
 The value proposition of Parallel States becomes more and more prominent when the applications UI gets more complex.
 What's more, this is a major rewrite of the internals (used a lot of the reference algorithm in the https://www.w3.org/TR/scxml/#AlgorithmforSCXMLInterpretation instead of my own one, because the latter is awkward to implement parallel states feature.
 All the https://github.com/lucywang000/clj-statecharts/blob/master/test/statecharts/impl_test.cljc still pass, even the core impl code has more than 50% changed!
 I have not cut a release yet, so the version number is still 0.0.1-SNAPSHOT.
-Don't be scared by that, though, because I have been using it in commodity futures trading for almost half a year now πŸ™‚
+Don't be scared by that, though, because I have been using it in commodity futures trading for almost half a year now π

-Hey Lucy, just wanted to say that I really like your introductory documentation @ https://statecharts.github.io/ - it’s great to have the trade-offs listed upfront.
+Hey Lucy, just wanted to say that I really like your introductory documentation @ https://statecharts.github.io/ - itβs great to have the trade-offs listed upfront.
 The README in the github repo says that it has first-class Re-frame integration.
-Would you lose something significant if you don’t want use Re-frame in the frontend then?
+Would you lose something significant if you donβt want use Re-frame in the frontend then?

-@simongray the https://statecharts.github.io/ website is not my work πŸ™‚ regarding re-frame integration, the core of clj-statecharts is pure function - the transition function, or a math formula
+regarding re-frame integration, the core of clj-statecharts is pure function - the transition

 [actions, next-state] = f(current state, event)

 The re-frame integration is just some higher level helpers on top of that.
 I use it in a few of my own projects and find it a good pattern, so I include it in the library hoping it could be useful for others too.
-You can safely ignore that module if you don't use re-frame or want to roll your own way.
+You can safely ignore that module if you don't use re-frame or want to roll your own way.I wanted to check the cljdoc link but it returns an error: An exception occurred, sorry about that!

 I'm just curious if the new api lets you set the pulldown resistor on an input.
 My clojure rpi project just used sysfs gpio for everything, but I had to get wiringpi installed and initialize the pulldowns manually when the pi boots up.